mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/advanced/global-constants.md

 constant registered.

-The string returned by `Test.register_constant` can be used via `Tezos.constant`, as in the examples above.
+The string returned by `Test.register_constant` can be used via `Mavryk.constant`, as in the examples above.

 A simple usage case is the following, in which we obtain a `michelson_program` by using `Test.eval`: